-Pupils should be careful to keep a broad and balanced curriculum but for a few skilled Technology pupils who wish to specialise in a career in a related Technology area, this may be very useful and possible.
+Pupils should be careful to keep a broad and balanced curriculum, but for a few talented pupils, who wish to specialise in a related career, taking more than one Technology option may be very useful and possible.
 Please discuss this possibility further with staff.